Key Takeaways:

 We offer affordable and compassionate treatment for addiction to stimulants like Adderall, with treatment centers all over the country.

 Before starting treatment with us, you’ll start with our medical detox program.
-There, our expert staff will assist you or your loved one in managing Adderall withdrawal symptoms as you clear the drug from your system.
+There, our expert staff will assist you or your loved one in managing Adderall withdrawal symptoms as you clear the drug from your system under medical supervision, especially if symptoms include intense fatigue, low mood, or cardiovascular concerns such as changes in blood pressure.

 Residential Treatment